-In some applications, it is envisaged that modules within the modular Hydra I/O unit could be changed according to the a module extraction hole is located on the module front panels.
+A module extraction hole is located on the module front panels to help remove modules for service purposes.
 The module slides in and out the unit on two runners at the top and bottom of the rack.
 The rear interface connector on the module then locates into the appropriate connector on the backplane.
 To aid accurate plugging-up, some guide strips are located between the three interface connectors on the backplane.